 - Use Dr. Killigan’s Insect Buster.
 (You’ll need to first fill this tool with diatomaceous earth or Dust to Dust.)
 Puff a light, but thorough and direct dusting in and around the nest entrance.
 This applies to both ground nests and above ground nests.

 - Monitor wasp activity.
 DE is not a chemical.
 Therefore, it has long-term effectiveness and does not lose potency or evaporate, working over a number of days to kill the wasps.
 If needed, apply a second application after about a week’s time.
 If there is heavy rainfall, more DE will need to be applied.

 How Dr. Killigan's Can Help You Get Rid of Wasps with DE

-The most effective tool for dispersing diatomaceous earth and other non-toxic powder insecticides on the market today, The Insect Buster from Dr. Killigan is a bulb duster for DE powder that is compact in size…but packs a wallop.
+The most effective tool for dispersing diatomaceous earth and Dust to Dust on the market today, The Insect Buster from Dr. Killigan is a bulb duster that is compact in size…but packs a wallop.
 With The Insect Buster, you can get rid of wasps—among other insects—with ease.
 Like all of Dr. Killigan's non-toxic pest control products, The Insect Buster is backed by our 100% Satisfaction Guarantee, giving you the peace of mind that if they don't live up to your expectations, you can return them for a replacement or full refund.